sMkTools/sMkTaskManager/README.md

 ## Future Features

 + DarkMode (someday, when WinForms properly supports it).
-+ Better Graphs customization and profiles.
++ Better graphs customization and profiles.
 + WSL Instances lists and control.
 + Hyper-V Machine lists and control.
 + More detailed Disk Performance and Usage monitor.